What are the prettiest villages in Essex?

 The Essex village also has a vigorous nightlife with plenty of pubs and restaurants to enjoy.

-There is a choice of excellent locals including the White Horse, the Plough and Sail and the Marlborough Head.
+There is a choice of excellent local pubs including the White Horse, the Plough and Sail and the Marlborough Head.

 A quick 45-minute train journey sees locals into London.